b0cal/miel/doc/technical/choices.md

 tools we are using, we went for the Github Project embedded solution.
 That lets us manage the SCRUM with a Kanban, view it as a roadmap and so on.
-In addition, to keep issues and PR submitting we've set some PR and issues template that can be directly loaded when opening a new one
+In addition, to keep issues and PR submitting we've set some PR and issues template that can be directly loaded when opening a new one.